 The simple fact is that Medicare coverage ends, well, when your life does.
 And Social Security’s death benefit is a mere $255.
-According to the National Funeral Directors Association, the average cost of a funeral in 2016 was $8,508, not including cemetery, monument or market costs.1
+According to the National Funeral Directors Association, the national median cost of a funeral with viewing and burial in 2019 was $7,640.1

 Relying on retirement assets left to your estate to pay the bill is 1 option.
 Purchasing a “final expenses” insurance policy offers another.